 Buxton International Festival 2021

-We are delighted to announce programme highlights for Buxton International Festival 2021.
-A full festival will go ahead between the 8th and 25th July in our beautiful spa town, in the heart of the stunning Peak District.
+We’re Good to Go!
+A full festival will go ahead between the 8 and 25 July in our beautiful spa town, in the heart of the stunning Peak District.

 This year’s exciting programme features Errollyn Wallen’s new opera, Dido’s Ghost, which incorporates Purcell’s Dido and Aeneas.
 BIF is proud to be co-commissioning this production along with the Barbican Centre, Mahogany Opera, Philharmonia Baroque Orchestra & Chorale and the Dunedin Consort.
 Also included in the opera series is Malcolm Arnold’s The Dancing Master, a co-production with conductor John Andrews (nominated for BBC Music Magazine’s 2021 Opera recording of the year); a co-production with the Early Opera Company of Handel’s Acis and Galatea, conducted by Christian Curnyn; a brand new BIF production of Pauline Viardot’s Opéra comique Cendrillon; and Jonathan Dove’s The Enchanted Pig, a Buxton International Festival Platform 3 Production, designed to provide a platform for all ages to create, perform and engage with the arts.